astral-sh/ruff/docs/rules/relative-imports.md

-Note that degree of strictness packages can be specified via the [`strictness`](https://github.com/charliermarsh/ruff#strictness) configuration option, which allows banning all relative imports (`strictness = "all"`) or only those that extend into the parent module or beyond (`strictness = "parents"`).
+Note that degree of strictness packages can be specified via the [`strictness`](https://github.com/charliermarsh/ruff#strictness) configuration option, which allows banning all relative imports (`strictness = "all"`) or only those that extend into the parent module or beyond (`strictness = "parents"`, the default).

 ## Example
 ```python